KDE/digikam-doc/getting_started/installation.rst

             The Windows Warning When you Try to Run digiKam Installer after Downloading

-        You needs to give the rights to run from the **Windows Config Panel/Applications and Features** to setup applications source outside the store.
+        You need to set the **Windows Config Panel/Applications and Features** to allow applications to be installed from sources outside the Microsoft store.

         .. figure:: images/windows_setup_security.webp
             :width: 400px